-- Stage 1: In this stage of treatment, the titanium implants are placed inside the jawbone by surgery.
+- Stage 1: In this stage of treatment, the titanium implant is placed inside the jawbone by surgery.
 This will remain covered inside the gums for about 3-6 months for osseointegration to take place.

-- Stage 2: This stage involves uncovering the implants and attaching bases for the artificial tooth to be fixed.
+- Stage 2: This stage involves uncovering the implant and attaching base for the artificial tooth to be fixed.

-- Stage 3: The new teeth are fixed onto the base.
+- Stage 3: The new tooth is fixed onto the base.